Climate Change

 2. Climate change 'adaptation', which refers to our preparations for the impacts of climate change that are already here and expected to increase in the future.

 Our response to climate change requires both mitigation and adaptation.
 They must be pursued together and are of equal importance and urgency.
 This is because every year we fail to act, the level of difficulty and cost to reduce emissions goes up.
-On the same token, adaptation efforts now will not only be cheaper, but also easier and more effective than delaying action and unfairly placing the burden on future generations.
-There are also recognised limits to adaptation, where we could reach a point beyond which human and natural systems can cope with expected impacts.
-Therefore, we must reach net zero emissions as soon as possible, to prevent further warming and its associated impacts.
+By the same token, adaptation efforts now will not only be cheaper, but also easier and more effective than delaying action and unfairly placing the burden on future generations. '

-For a detailed look inside Council's strategic priorities, targets and actions around both mitigation and adaptation, click on the link below.
+For a detailed look inside council's strategic priorities, targets and actions around both mitigation and adaptation, click on the link below.

 View the Climate Change Response Plan